firesync-org/firesync/README.md

 map.set('awesome', true)
 ```

-The `doc` returned by `firesync.subscribe` is a [Yjs](https://docs.firesync.dev/guides/yjs) doc that supports complex data structures with nested maps, lists and rich-text types.
+The `doc` returned by `firesync.subscribeYDoc` is a [Yjs](https://docs.firesync.dev/guides/yjs) doc that supports complex data structures with nested maps, lists and rich-text types.

 ## Collaborative Rich-Text Editing